IainMcManus/iOSCoreLibrary/README.md

 	// Returns an NSDate for 1 month after the provided date
 	// The day component will be clamped to lie within the valid range for that month NSDate* nextMonth = [currentDate nextMonth];

+	// Returns an NSDate for 2 months before the provided date
+	// The day component will be clamped to lie within the valid range for that month NSDate* previousMonth = [currentDate previousMonth:2];

+	// Returns an NSDate for 2 months after the provided date
+	// The day component will be clamped to lie within the valid range for that month NSDate* nextMonth = [currentDate nextMonth:2];

+	// Returns an NSDate for January 1st in the year of the provided date NSDate* startOfYear = [currentDate startOfYear];

+	// Returns an NSDate for December 31st in the year of the provided date NSDate* endOfYear = [currentDate endOfYear];

 	// Returns YES if the provided date is between the two provided dates if ([currentDate isBetweenDates:startOfWeek endDate:endOfWeek]) {